centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/upgrade.md

     systemctl start centreon-map
     ```

 4. This point only applies if you customized your **centreon-map.conf** configuration file.
-When upgrading your MAP (Legacy) module, the **/etc/centreon-studio/centreon-map.conf** file is not upgraded automatically:; the new configuration file brought by the rpm does not replace the old file.
+When upgrading your MAP (Legacy) module, the **/etc/centreon-studio/centreon-map.conf** file is not upgraded automatically; the new configuration file brought by the rpm does not replace the old file.
 You must copy the changes manually to your customized configuration file.

   * The old configuration file is renamed **centreon-map.conf.rpmsave**
   * The upgrade installs a new **centreon-map.conf** file.